 The Naming of the SNARK

-SNARK is named after the mythical beast in Louise Carrol's poem ‘the Hunting of the Snark’, written in 1876.
+Snark is named after the mythical beast in Louise Carroll's poem ‘The Hunting of the Snark’, which was written in 1876.
 It is often described as a nonsense but it is anything but.
-It follows the hunt for the illusive Snark by a disparate group of men each burdened with his own struggles and how some of them at least find themselves on the hunt.
+It follows the hunt for the elusive Snark by a disparate group of men each burdened with his own struggles and how some of them at least find themselves on the hunt.